Strain Gauge Meter

 It is also possible to save calibration table for further use.

-As the calibration is completed, uncheck the field Calibration mode and save the changes with Apply key.
+As the calibration is completed, uncheck the field Calibration mode and save the changes with the Apply key.

 Strain gauge sensor

-In the case if the strain gauge sensor is used as a sensing element, the parameter settings are available in corresponding field “Strain gauge sensor” (The section “Resistive strain gauge” will be deactivated).
+In the case if the strain gauge sensor is used as a sensing element, the parameter settings are available in the corresponding field “Strain gauge sensor” (The section “Resistive strain gauge” will be deactivated).

 Strain gauge sensors have two settings options: